-Based on the Latin phrase, Dum Spiro Spero, “While I breathe, I hope,” Camp Spero campers children honor and memorialize their loved one while making friends with others who are facing similar circumstances.
+Based on the Latin phrase, Dum Spiro Spero, “While I breathe, I hope,” Camp Spero campers honor and memorialize their loved one while making friends with others who are facing similar circumstances.
 This summer weekend experience helps children increase their feelings of hopefulness, enhance their self-esteem, and learn they are not alone.
-Hosted by The Elizabeth Hospice, camp is offered free of charge and all grieving children in the community are welcomed.
+Hosted by The Elizabeth Hospice, bereavement camp is offered free of charge and all grieving children in the community are welcome.